-Reviews NRR documents for formatting issues and program applicability prior to sending the documents for regional comment.
-May make minor editorial changes to the document at this time or may give the document back to the originator to make the revisions.
+Reviews NRR IM documents for structural conformity, formatting issues, and program applicability prior to sending the documents for regional comment.
+May make minor editorial changes to the document at this time or may give the document back to the originator to make the revisions. (section 06.09)

-Prepares memoranda to obtain comments on proposed new and revised NRR documents from other organizations and stakeholders.
-Addresses the comment memo to all regions and applicable program offices
+Prepares memoranda to obtain comments on proposed new and revised NRR IM documents from other organizations and stakeholders (exhibit 3).
+Addresses the comment memo to all regions and applicable program offices; obtains signature of the IRIB/IRAB branch chief.
+If the document is owned by another branch within the Division of Reactor Oversight (DRO), the appropriate branch chief signs the Document for Comment memo (exhibit 3).

-reates the comment resolution summary.
+The IM coordinator maintains email distribution lists for both the Document for Comment and Document Issuance processes.
+The “Document for Comment memo will be addressed to all regions: Division Director and Deputy of the Division of Reactor Programs (DRP), the Division of Radiological Safety and Security (DRSS), the Division of Reactor Safety (DRS), the Division of Operating Reactor Safety (DORS), and the Division of Construction Oversight (DCO).
+Distribution will also include staff identified by the regions, the Technical Training Center, NMSS, NSIR, and the Office of Enforcement.
+The document lead may identify additional staff required to receive the Document for Comment memo and ADAMS package information.

+Creates the comment resolution summary which may be in table format or as a comment version of the document which allows collaborative comments.
 Makes the draft version of the document public for working groups when required.

-Tracks the progress of draft documents to final version and makes the status of submitted documents available to the IM coordinators who submitted them, from the date of submission to the date of issuance.
+Tracks the progress of draft IM documents to final version and makes the status of submitted documents available to the IM coordinators who submitted them, from the date of submission to the date of issuance.

-Accepts final drafts of newly created or modified documents from IM coordinators of other offices for issuance in the IM.
+Accepts final drafts of newly created or modified IM documents from IM coordinators of other offices for issuance in the IM.
 No documents will be accepted from any individual other than an IM coordinator identified in advance by the originating office’s management.

-Returns final drafts of documents to the IM coordinators of originating offices other than NRR when further changes/revisions are required.
+Returns final drafts of IM documents to the IM coordinators of originating offices other than NRR when further changes/revisions are required.

-Ensures that all format and other program requirements, such as program applicability, have been met for final drafts of documents.
+Ensures that all format and other program requirements, such as program applicability, have been met for final drafts of IM documents.
 If a large number of format and program requirements are not met, returns document to originator or administrative staff for corrections.
 May make minor format and program applicability changes as needed prior to sending the document out for final issuance.
-(For documents originating from offices other than NRR, verifies the approval of the office and cognizant division management, as appropriate, is documented on the DIF.)
+(For IM documents originating from offices other than NRR, verifies the approval of the office and cognizant division management, as appropriate, is documented on the DIF.)

-Enters an “Effective Date” on the title page (when applicable) for ROP to ROP implementation.
-May enter an effective date on documents that are outside of the ROP when requested.
-Updates the Revision History Table to include the issue date, the CN number, and any accession numbers.
-Confirms format and program requirements have been met and issues the new or revised document in 7 to 10 business days , unless otherwise directed by the branch chief, or directors.
+Enters an “Effective Date” on the title page (when applicable) for ROP IM.
+The effective date is typically later than the issue date to allow sufficient time for ROP implementation; however, the date may be earlier with approval by the final approving authority.
+May enter an effective date on IM documents that are outside of the ROP when requested.
+Updates the Revision History Table to include the issue date, the CN number, and any FBF accession numbers.
+Confirms format and program requirements have been met and issues the new or revised document in 7 to 10 business days from receipt of the properly formatted document, unless otherwise directed by the branch chief, or directors.

-Creates the ADAMS Change Notice package, which includes
+Creates the ADAMS Change Notice package, which includes the following documents:

-a standalone change notice document that summarizes document creation, revision, or deletion
+a standalone change notice document that summarizes document creation, revision, or deletion;

-a standalone TC
+a revised, standalone TOC;

-the new or revised document(s)
+the new or revised document(s);

-the comment resolution summary document(s) (when applicable)
+the comment resolution summary document(s) (when applicable);